HelpGiveThanks/HGTconfiguration/README.md

-## Help Give Thanks Research Project Website Configuration Tutorials and Files
+## Help Give Thanks Research Project website configuration tutorials and files

 The Help Give Thanks Research Project (HGT) website tools were configured out of my need to combine the powers of a project mananger, wiki, forum, and document creation/editing tool in an easy to navigate online environment.
 Keep in mind that for all their complexity these combined tools have the same function as clay tablets used to store and access information thousands of years ago.

 ![alt clay tablet](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Sumerian_account_of_silver_for_the_govenor_%28background_removed%29.png/242px-Sumerian_account_of_silver_for_the_govenor_%28background_removed%29.png)

+*Gavin.collins (2010).
+Summary account of silver for the govenor written in Sumerian Cuneiform on a clay tablet.
+(From Shuruppak or Abu Salabikh, Iraq, circa 2,500 BCE.
+British Museum, London).
+Wikimedia Commons.
+Wikimedia Foundation.
+Copyright Public Domain.
+Available on 8/8/13 from commons.wikimedia.org/wiki/
+File:Sumerian_account_of_silver_for_the_govenor.JPG*

 The primary difference between clay and digital information storage is shareability.
 You no longer have to employ many highly-skilled people to store, share, revise, improve, etc. your important information.